YacineOuhrouche/Circuits_Repo/BJT_Circuits/Power_Amplifier/README.md

-# 🎧 Power Amplifiers with BJTs
+l# 🎧 Power Amplifiers with BJTs

 ## ✨ Introduction
 Power amplifiers are essential in audio systems, RF transmission, and motor control, where they boost small signals to **high power levels** to drive **speakers, actuators, and high-current loads**.